dimaguy/Standards/Standards/CCSMB-12.md

 | MIME        | `model/3dja`              |
 | Extensions  | `.3dja`                   |

+## Glossary
+This document introduces a few words to help distinguish roles in file handling:
+- Writer - Software or Library that writes 3dja files by method of merging single block files or out of other representations of block data.
+- Reader - Software or Library that reads 3dja files and either previews the data to the user or passes it to a printer and/or builder.
+- Printer - Machine/Software combo that turns 3dja files or reader instructions into printing instructions and executes them.
+- Builder - Machine/Software combo that turns 3dja files or reader instructions into building instructions and executes them.

 ## Technical details

-The file MUST be composed of a single JSON object ([RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259), "The JavaScript Object Notation (JSON) Data Interchange Format") with the following ruleset:
+The file MUST be composed of a single JSON object [^1] with the following ruleset:
 - The writer SHOULD specify global non-default (according to 3dj) common settings for the printed 3D blocks in the global namespace of the JSON object.
 - The writer MAY define a dictionary of presets (which are tint/texture combinations), if this isn't done every block MUST use their own texture and tint for each shape.
 - The writer MUST define an array of block models, following the specifications of the [3dj](https://docs.sc3.io/features/sc-peripherals.html#_3dj-format) format with the addition of a coordinates array (if the user foregoes presets each block model object should be compatible with a 3dj file, the coordinates field SHOULD be disregarded by 3dj-only readers).